-Whether you’re fleeing your bank’s bad customer service, or you want to pick up a juicy cash incentive, a cashback scheme, or better interest rate, there has never been a better time to switch current accounts.
+Whether you’re fleeing your bank’s bad customer service, or you want to pick up some easy money from a juicy cash incentive to switch to a different bank, a cashback scheme, or a better interest rate, there has never been a better time to switch current accounts.

-- Interest on your account balance (sometimes higher than many savings accounts)
+Interest on your account balance (you can get a high interest account that offers more interest than savings accounts)

 And, if you’re willing to pay a small monthly fee, you can also gain access to a raft of other valuable benefits, including breakdown cover, travel insurance, mobile phone insurance, etc.

-Before you opt for the bank with the slickest marketing or most attractive switch incentives, it’s worth assessing your current situation.
+Before you opt for a new bank with the slickest marketing or most attractive switch incentives, it’s worth assessing your situation with your current bank.

-Look at how you use your existing bank account, and consider any changes on the horizon that might affect your financial behaviour.
+Look at how you use your existing bank account, and consider any changes on the horizon that might affect your financial behaviour by moving bank accounts.

 Equally, if you tend to maintain a healthy balance in your account, you should get an account that pays a high rate of interest.
 Be aware, though, that most current accounts will only pay interest on balances up to a specific cap.
 For example, if you had a balance of £15,000 in an account offering 3% interest on balances up to £2,000, you’d get £60 interest per year – but an account paying just 1% on balances up to £10,000 would net you £100 per year.